Battle of Arawe: Planning

 The commander of the PT boat force in the Southwest Pacific, Commander Morton C. Mumma, opposed building extensive PT boat facilities at Arawe as he had sufficient bases and Japanese barges normally sailed along the north coast of New Britain.
-Mumma took his concerns to Carpender and Barbey, who eventually agreed that he would not be required to establish a base there if he thought it unnecessary.
-Instead, he assigned six boats stationed at Dreger Harbor in New Guinea and Kiriwina Island to operate along the south coast of New Britain east of Arawe each night, and asked only for emergency refuelling facilities at Arawe.
+Mumma took his concerns to Admiral Arthur S. Carpender and Vice Admiral Daniel E. Barbey, who eventually agreed that he would not be required to establish a base there if he thought it unnecessary.
+Instead, Mumma assigned six boats stationed at Dreger Harbor in New Guinea and Kiriwina Island to operate along the south coast of New Britain east of Arawe each night, and he asked only for emergency refuelling facilities at Arawe.

-The Director Task Force's commander—Brigadier General Julian W. Cunningham—issued orders for the landing on 4 December.
+The Director Task Force's commander—Brigadier General Julian Cunningham—issued orders for the landing on 4 December.
 He directed that the Task Force would initially capture the Arawe Peninsula and its surrounding islands and establish an outpost on the trail leading to the Pulie River.
-The main body of the Director Task Force was to land at House Fireman Beach on the Arawe Peninsula at about dawn.
+The main body was to land at House Fireman Beach on the Arawe Peninsula at about dawn.
 Two troop-sized forces would conduct separate operations about an hour before the main landing.
 One troop was to capture Pitoe Island to the peninsula's south, as it was believed that the Japanese had established a radio station and a defensive position there which commanded the entrance to Arawe Harbor.
 The other troop was to land at Umtingalu and establish a blocking position on the coastal trail east of the peninsula.
-Once the beachhead was secure, amphibious patrols would be conducted to the west of the peninsula in an attempt to make contact with the Marines at Cape Gloucester.
+Once the beachhead was secure, amphibious patrols would be conducted to the west of the peninsula in an attempt to make contact with the 1st Marine Division at Cape Gloucester.
 U.S. Navy personnel on the planning staff were concerned about these subsidiary landings, as a night-time landing conducted at Lae in September had proven difficult.